 - 150 g chocolate chips (3/4 cup / 5oz)

 - ½ cup vegetable oil (like canola or rice bran) (125ml)

 - Extra pistachios for topping

-Preheat the oven to 180C / 350F / 160C fan forced.
-Grease a 12 hole muffin tin or silicon muffin tray and set aside.
+- Preheat the oven to 180C / 350F / 160C fan forced.
+Line aa 12 hole muffin tin or silicon muffin tray with cupcake cases or grease them well.

-In a separate bowl whisk together the eggs, milk and vegetable oil until well mixed.
+- In a separate bowl whisk together the eggs, milk, oil and vanilla until well mixed.

-Divide the batter equally among the 12 muffin holes and bake for around 20 minutes, turning the tray half way through, until a toothpick inserted comes out clean (you'll have to try to miss the choc chips though)
+- Divide the batter equally among the 12 muffin holes and bake for around 22 minutes (notes), turning the tray half way through, until a toothpick inserted comes out with just a crumb or two attached (you'll have to try to miss the choc chips though).

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).